kubeflow/spark-operator/docs/website/getting-started/index.md

     --set prometheus.podMonitor.create=true
 ```

+For all available configuration options, see [values.yaml](https://github.com/kubeflow/spark-operator/blob/master/charts/spark-operator-chart/values.yaml) file.

 The standalone binary exposes separate command trees for the two components.
 Run `spark-operator controller start --help` or `spark-operator webhook start --help` for their current flags.

 ### CRD upgrades

-Helm does not automatically upgrade those CRDs.
+Helm installs CRDs on first install but does not upgrade them on helm upgrade.
 For upgrades that include CRD changes, enable the chart's pre-upgrade hook:

 ```shell
 helm upgrade spark-operator spark-operator/spark-operator \